mishastarrrr-ctrl/starr.os/README.md

 I just wanted to make a better operating system, while learning some stuff about operating system development along the way.

 ## Features
-- Ability to run Windows apps with WinBoat.
+- Ability to run Windows apps with WinRocket.
 - Ability to utilize the starrbook's special features.
 - Undefeated style.